National Defense Corps incident: March

+Number of deaths and casualties

+By June 1951, when an investigating committee made known its findings, it was reported that some 50,000 to 90,000 soldiers starved to death or died of disease on the march and in the training camps.

+Figures vary on the number of deaths and casualties.
+According to a 13 June 1951 article in the New York Times, approximately 300,000 men were lost to death or desertion over a three-week 300-mile march.

+According to a 2021 article in Foreign Policy by S. Nathan Park, 120,000 soldiers died from frostbite and malnutrition.

+Aftermath

 On 30 April 1951, the National Assembly of South Korea adopted a resolution on disbandment of the National Defense Corps.
 The National Assembly investigation showed that the commanding officers embezzled one billion won, and tens of millions of won was misappropriated to President Syngman Rhee's political fund.

-In May 1951, vice-president Yi Si-yeong resigned.
+In May 1951, Vice-President Yi Si-yeong resigned.
 In June, it was reported that five billion won in funds for the National Defense Corps had been embezzled.
 On 12 August 1951, five commanding officers were executed as persons in charge of the incident.